adamfairholm/PyroCMS-Parse-Tags-Plugin/readme.md

 ## Installation

 Copy the parse.php file to your addons/shared\_addons/plugins or addons/site\_ref/plugins folder.
-It is not ready to use!
+It is now ready to use!

 ## Usage